aws-powertools/powertools-lambda-python/python/README.md

 * Only one Namespace
 * [Any Metric unit supported by CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_MetricDatum.html)

-**Creating multiple metrics**
+#### Creating multiple metrics

-`log_metrics` decorator calls the decorated function, so leave that for last decorator or will fail with `SchemaValidationError` if no metrics are recorded.
+If using multiple middlewares, use `log_metrics` as the last decorator, or else it will fail with `SchemaValidationError` if no metrics are recorded.

 ```python
 from aws_lambda_powertools.metrics import Metrics, MetricUnit